bbwlfx/react-cli/README.md

 1. pm2 to start and watch the app(node >= 8.0.0)
 2. ES6 support via babel
 3. sass support via sass-loader
+4. less support via less-loader
-4. use koa framework
+5. use koa framework
-5. use jade/pug template
+6. use jade/pug template
-6. use webpack to build resources
+7. use webpack to build resources

 ## Directory Structure
 * react-cli/